actions-ecosystem/action-release-label/README.md

 ## Prerequisites

-It's necessary to create labels with `inputs.label_prefix` prefix and `major, minor, patch` suffix before getting started with this action.
+It's necessary to create labels with the `inputs.label_prefix` prefix and the `major, minor, patch` suffix before getting started with this action.

 By default, they're `release/major`, `release/minor`, and `release/patch`.